nknab/nknab/README.md

-- 🔭 I’m currently working on my Software Engineering Skills in C++.
 - 👯 I’m looking to collaborate on anything that has to do with drones.
 - ⚡ I like playing long tennis, video games and chess.
 I also like hanging out with friends and having fun.
 I love swimming.
 - 💬 I'm a native English speaker and have a DELF B1 in French.